jgerz-0/Medusa/docs/REPORTING.md

 ## Export Pipeline

-* `/reports/export` returns base64-encoded HTML or PDF reports with evidence snapshots, metadata, and deterministic CVSS estimates (severity-derived).
+* `POST /reports/export` renders deterministic HTML or PDF snapshots, persists the artifact to MinIO/S3, and records a `report_exports` row capturing storage bucket/key, SHA-256 checksum, requester, and filter metadata.
+* `GET /reports/export` lists recent exports (filterable by scan or finding) so analysts can review retention history directly in the UI.
+* `GET /reports/{id}` streams the stored artifact after verifying the checksum matches the recorded digest; the controller returns MinIO metadata headers for audit trails.
-* The Next.js UI proxies downloads through `/api/reports/export` to deliver files to the browser while keeping API credentials server-side.
+* The Next.js UI proxies downloads through `/api/reports/export`, supports both on-demand generation and fetching existing artifacts by `reportId`, and surfaces recent exports with timestamps.

 ## Ticketing